cagov/caldata-mdsa-training/docs/code/devops.md

         1. You can use `git add .` to add ALL files you’ve edited.
 This can be a dangerous operation because you may accidentally stage files you made changes to but did not want to be added to the project repo.
 For instance you could have made changes to a file that may contain sensitive information.
 Only use `git add .` if you are sure all files are safe to stage!
     1. In dbt Cloud the git add process is handled under the hood so be sure that every file you edit is actually a file you want to later commit, if not you must revert changes to any files you do not want to commit.
 1. Commit your changes
-    1. Again we’ll skip how to do this in GitHub – we do not recommend it!
+    1. Again we’ll skip how to do this in Azure – we do not recommend it!
     1. Locally this is done with: `git commit -m “<a short message about the changes you made>”`
     1. In dbt Cloud this is done by:
         1. Clicking the “commit and sync” button